Setting up your Salesforce integration

 Connect to Salesforce

-- Select the objects you'd like to pull into Mutiny.
-We recommend selecting all of four of the objects.
+3. Select the objects you'd like to pull into Mutiny (No custom objects can be synced to Mutiny).
+We recommend starting with the Accounts object, and then you can map the other objects afterwards.
 You can learn more about what Mutiny does with this data here.

 Comments